Updated 2026 Regulations UK London Airbnb

 What happens if I exceed the 90-day rule in London?

-You risk fines up to £20,000 and enforcement action.
+You risk unlimited fines (the Nathanel case: £75,000) and enforcement action.
 Here is how councils catch hosts:

 • Airbnb automatically blocks your listing (but other platforms may not)